 In the National Geographic's The Last Lions Ma-di-Tau leaves her prideland choosing to spare her cubs from the males of the marauding pride.
 When negotiating with the pride later, the infanticidal males are not mentioned, nor how her cubs are spared from them.

-In Driver, Driver's tattoo is touted as some sort of "Warning: Do Not Screw With" sign.
+In Faster, Driver's tattoo is touted as some sort of "Warning: Do Not Screw With" sign.
 The first time it's seen, the sight of it is enough to chase off a 300lb Samoan bouncer.
 After the film's thirty-minute mark, you neither hear about the tattoo nor see anyone else react to it.
 We don't even learn what language it's in (though presumably some sort of Samoan dialect), let alone what it actually says.

 In The Adventures of Ford Fairlane, there are four bad guys.
 The Big Bad gets set on fire, the guy that just won't die gets shot in the head, and one of the two punk gunslingers gets shot in the mouth.
 The other punk gunslinger is last seen fighting Jazz and Sam the Sleazebag, with no further mention of him.
 An earlier draft of the script depicts him gaining the upper hand against Sam and subsequently being shot to death by Jazz.